Telenovela: Argentina

 Argentina's telenovelas generally focus on melodramatic twists of traditional middle class life, with touches of comedy.
 Many telenovelas are broadcast by the main television networks, Canal 13 and Telefe.
-Many popular "youth telenovelas", aimed primarily at children and teenagers, are produced in Argentina.
-Several youth telenovelas have become hits in other countries, where they have been remade or rebroadcast.
+Oriented mostly to female viewers in the 1960s, their scope moved to more wide audiencies by the early 1990s, and "youth telenovelas", aimed primarily at teenagers, are produced since then.
+Argentine youth telenovelas have become hits in other countries, where they have been remade or rebroadcast.
 Some well known youth telenovelas include Chiquititas ("Tiny Angels"), Rebelde Way, Floricienta, Muñeca Brava ("Wild Angel"), Violetta and Patito Feo ("Ugly Duckling").

 Bolivia

-See Red ATB, Bolivisión, Unitel Bolivia, Safipro and TeleArte.

 In Bolivia, themes of drama, romance, music, natural landscapes, remote situations and adventure are common.
 Some are based on novels, historical and factual events.
 Such melodramas produced in Bolivia include Las Tres Perfectas Solteras, Indira, Tierra Adentro, La Virgen de las 7 calles, Luna de Locos and Tres de Nosotras.
 The country has made over 15 telenovelas so far, and most of the productions take place in Santa Cruz de la Sierra.
 The majority of telenovelas shown on domestic television networks are international productions (imported from Brazil, Colombia, Argentina and Mexico).
 A lot of Bolivian telenovelas are produced by independent producers, since many producers are more dedicated to the country's film industry.